-Based on the chart to the left, total expenses decreased slightly from 2016 to 2017.
-Changes in the different types of program expenses are described above.
+Based on the chart to the left, total expenses increased by 5% from 2017 to 2018, mostly due to the increase in security of persons and property expenses, as described above.

 For more detailed information on the City's expenses, please see the City's CAFR, available on the City's website.